 Aubameyang would not be bettered by a Dortmund teammate again, and clinched the 2016/17 Torjägerkanone courtesy of a remarkable 31 goals in 32 Bundesliga appearances.
 And until Lewandowski broke the league's single season scoring record last year, it was the highest single-season tally by any non-German striker.

 His efforts were crucial in leading Dortmund to DFB Cup glory that year, with decisive Aubameyang goals coming in both the 3-2 semi-final win over Bayern and 2-1 victory against Eintracht Frankfurt in the final.

 Watch: From the archives - Every goal from Auba's stunning 2016/17 season

-And while Aubameyang delighted the inhabitants of the Yellow Wall, he may have inadvertently hindered his own club by stoking a rivalry that helped fuel Bayern’s dominance that currently stands at 10 consecutive Meisterschalen; a sequence that both precedes and succeeds the 73-time capped Gabon forward’s time in Germany.
+And while Aubameyang delighted the inhabitants of the Yellow Wall, he may have inadvertently hindered his own club by stoking a rivalry that helped fuel Bayern’s dominance that currently stands at 11 consecutive Meisterschalen; a sequence that both precedes and succeeds the 74-time capped Gabon forward’s time in Germany.

 “It was nice to rival him to become the best top scorer of the league.
 I'm sorry he left because this kind of competition is good for both of us,” Lewandowski later reflected of his duel with Aubameyang.
 “Now I have to be strong enough mentally to do my job without depending on the competition with somebody else.”

 But, as former BVB sporting director Michael Zorc testified, it wasn’t just the goals that made Aubameyang the talk of the town in Dortmund.

 “He's an extravagant, colourful character.
 It does a town like Dortmund good," said Zorc; a man well-placed to speak of the needs of his hometown, considering the 60-year-old has spent the entirety of his professional career walking the Signal Iduna Park halls.